 - are familiar with an agile approach

-- have your IT
+- have your own IT department

 - don’t have defined all the business requirements and you expect the project to change

 - know that your project is an advanced and long-term project

 How about a mixing it up… fixed price with time & material

 Yet another option is a mixed settlement method.
 The minimum business requirements set at the very beginning are implemented and settled in the fixed price system.
 However, the duration of the project cannot be longer than 6 months.
 After this time, when the client sees that the project is growing and changing, you can go to the time & material settlement model.

 fireup.pro – we are transparent